d-morrison/IntroStatActivities/07-inference-1cat_CI.Rmd

 3. The formula for the interval is 34/38±(2×0.08)=0.89±0.16.
 Calculating that, you should get (0.73, 1.05).
 Why was the interval shown in the textbook (0.73, 1) instead of (0.73, 1.05)?
 \rgs

-### Section 5.3.2 and 5.3.3 (One Proportion: Bootstrap confidence intervals and Theory-based inferential methods) {-}
+### Sections 5.3.2 and 5.3.3 (One proportion: Bootstrap confidence intervals and Theory-based inferential methods) {-}

 \setstretch{1}

-In section 5.3.3, read only the sub-section on "Confidence interval for $\pi$".
+In Section 5.3.3, read only the sub-section on "Confidence interval for $\pi$".
 The other sections were covered last week.

+\newpage

 **Videos**